 KOTB Mission Statement: Creating opportunities for kids to learn about themselves and each other through tennis.

-To donate to the project click here.
+To donate to the organization click here.
 Please note any donation is tax-deductible as Kids on the Ball is a non-profit, 501 (c) (3) organization.